JaredTherriault/ComfyUI-JNodes/README.md

  The python nodes will all still work fine, but if you don't delete the files above you won't be able to use many web features.

-# Known Issues
- * Mouse Over a lora card with no preview images near the scroll bar results in a graphical overlay issue

 # Future updates
  * Implementation of more contexts in ImageDrawer
  * Slideshow for images
  * Squashing UI bugs
  * Improving general UX
- * Drag and drop from lora picker to canvas to add lora loaders (for people who don't want to use text loras)
  * Civit.ai integration (maybe)
  * Plugin support (maybe)